No products in the cart.

-Deep freezing is recommended for both high corrosion and wear resistance applications (more so when a higher austenisiting temperature is used).
-Cool immediately after hardening.
-Cryogenic treatment transforms retained austenite which can increase hardness a small amount (+- 1-3 HRC), however, for that increase, a far greater amount of toughness (bending strength and impact strength) is lost.
+Deep freezing is recommended for both high corrosion and wear-resistance applications (more so when a higher austenitising temperature is used).
+Cool to room temperature immediately after hardening.

-- Remove from cryo and allow blade to warm to room temperature in ambient air.
+- Remove from cryo and allow the blade to warm to room temperature in ambient air, before tempering.

 Summary / Results